giubacc/nds/README.md

 Naive Distributed Storage (NDS in brief) is a C/C++ software system that can share data across a local network (LAN).
 NDS nodes can be spawned in the LAN on any host and without limitation* to the number of instances running on the same host.
-Such NDS mesh can retain a value - a string of any size - as long as at least 1 daemon node remains alive.
+Such NDS cluster can retain a value - a string of any size - as long as at least 1 daemon node keeps alive.
-A NDS node can either act as daemon (pure node) or act as a client getting or setting the value hold by the mesh.
+A NDS node can either act as daemon or act as a client getting/setting the value hold by the cluster.

 ## Operational Requirements